 Through my studies of A Level Drama, I feel like I have developed not only as a performer, but as a person.
 The subject teachers are incredibly welcoming and have such expertise in their field; we are give all the tools we need to be as successful as we can be.Brittany Howard, Year 13

-The Drama & Theatre Studies course covers a variety of areas including:
+The Drama & Theatre Studies is an exciting course that covers a variety of theatrical disciplines, genres, styles and skills:

-Text in Performance: Students will develop and demonstrate theatre-making skills, appropriate to their role as a performer or designer.
+- Component 2: Text in Performance: Students will develop and demonstrate theatre-making skills, appropriate to their role as a performer or designer.
 They will explore how they realise artistic intentions in performance.
 They will perform a monologue and a scripted group piece.

 A Level Drama and Theatre Studies is useful for students considering higher education in any Arts or Humanities subjects including: